-5mm By gluing and compactness, we conclude that $\psi\circ\phi$ is chain homotopic to a map If there is a non--constant holomorphic strip that connects Hamiltonian orbits $x$ and $y$ then $\mu_N(x)>\mu_N(y)$.
+Now, we return to the homomorphism $\widetilde{i}$.
+Using the one--dimensional component of $\check{{\mathcal M}}(x,y;H)$ and the description of its boundary~(\ref{theLast1}) we conclude that $\widetilde{i}$ (i.e. $\psi\circ\phi$) is chain homotopic to a map If there is a non--constant holomorphic strip that connects Hamiltonian orbits $x$ and $y$ then $\mu_N(x)>\mu_N(y)$.
 It follows that i.e. the map $k$ induces the identity in homology $HF_*(H)$.